JulyJ/craftingsupply/SEO.md

 ## Accessibility

 - Use alt text for all images.
-- Ensure good color contrast and keyboard navigation.
+- Ensure good colour contrast and keyboard navigation.

 ## Social Sharing